All the info you need to make parking easy in Downtown

 There is plenty of available parking, here’s where to find it and how much it costs.
-Click HERE for Parking Tips and Tricks.
+Click HERE for a summertime parking map.

 Cost - $1 per hour for most meters Downtown; 75 cents per hour at meters on Narrow Gauge, near the Courthouse, and in a few other locations; 50 cents an hour at select meters around Buckley Park, 1300 block of Main and the 400 block of E. 2nd Ave.
 See the PARKING GUIDE for details.

 Payment methods – all meters take coins, credit cards, and parking cards.
-The 75 cent and 59 cent meters take only coins and parking cards.
 Parking cards can be purchased at the Transit Center and can be preloaded with any amount of money.
 No more searching under the seats for change, use a parking card instead.The Transit Center is located at 250 W. 8th Street.

 How long can you park at a meter - 30 minutes, 3 hours, 10 hours.
-Look for band on meter post for the max amount of time you can put on a meter.
+Look for sticker on the meeting for the max amount of time you can put on a meter.
 There are very few 30 minute meters, most are 3 hour.
 The 10 hour meters are located on edges of Downtown.

 FREE after 5 pm during the week, and FREE all day on weekends, for ANYONE, no permit required.

 Parking permit is the MOST AFFORDABLE way to park downtown, perfect for employees.